steventrux/p2p-blocklist-creator/README.md

 # P2P Blocklist Creator

 An automatic script to download and compile the Transmission P2P blocklist.

-If the download stops, just Ctrl^C and restart the script - it will continue...
+If the download stops, just Ctrl^C and restart the script...

-Author: Fred Brooker <original@fredbrooker.cz> https://fredbrooker.cz/
+Author: Fred Brooker https://fredbrooker.cz/ (<original@fredbrooker.cz>)

 ## REPO